Commercial & Corporate Law

 Step 3: Articles of Association

-- Company name, address, activity area,
+- Company name, address, and activity area,

 - Capital amount and share distribution,

-- Profit distribution and other internal arrangements
+- Profit distribution and other internal arrangements.

 Step 4: Registration

-- Establishes company's legal personality,
+- Establishes the company's legal personality,

-- Forms basis for tax office registration,
+- Forms the basis for tax office registration,

-- Required for opening bank account,
+- Is required for opening a bank account,

-- Published in Turkey Trade Registry Gazette.
+- Is published in the Turkish Trade Registry Gazette.

 Step 5: Tax Registration

-- Company tax number,
+- Corporate tax number,

 - VAT obligation,

-- Withholding obligation
+- Withholding tax obligation.

 Step 6: SGK and Employee Records